 Cross Cultural Management

-We discuss applications of culture and cultural differences in a variety of business contexts in management (e.g., strategy, organization theory and behavior, human resource management) but also in other business areas (e.g., finance, marketing).
-We use real life application grounds such as cross-cultural negotiations, international alliances, and cross-border mergers/acquisitions, among others, and provide examples such as strategy formulation and expatriate selection.
+Applications of culture and cultural differences in a variety of business contexts in management (e.g., strategy, organization theory and behavior, human resource management) but also in other business areas (e.g., finance, marketing) will be discussed.
+Real life application grounds such as cross-cultural negotiations, international alliances, and cross-border mergers/acquisitions, among others will be used, and examples such as strategy formulation and expatriate selection provided.

 By the end of the module students should be able to:

 - Show an advanced understanding of the impact of cultural differences in management